cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 can be used, for example, in visualizing multipartite and other complex networks.

-## Network analysis

-`r pkg ("igraph")`, `r pkg ("sna")`, and `r pkg("manynet")` offer functions for a similar set of network-analytic operations, whereas `r pkg ("tidygraph")` is more limited.
-However, some algorithms differ from each other and from those are some specialized packages for their implementation, speed, or defaults.

 ### Centrality

 Both main ecosystems can compute betweenness, eigenvalue, power, and closeness